What is Motivation?

 Professor Grinde suggest that happiness is linked to two key concepts: “One, to avoid discord situations, and the concomitant strain, by adjusting the conditions of life to innate tendencies; and two, to utilize the brain’s potential for rewarding sensations.
 Thus happiness (in a biological sense) should correlate with how successful the individual is in pursuing these principles.
 A related description has previously been referred to as ‘Darwinian happiness’ (Grinde, 1996).”
 He defines discord as a situation that in some, if not most, people cause an element of strain in a negative sense.

-Since motivation is as result of brain’s potential for rewarding sensations, we define happiness as a direct function of motivation.
+Since motivation is as a result of brain’s potential for rewarding sensations, we define happiness as a direct function of motivation.

 So what does make us motivated?